SPANA delivers local workshops that help animal owners develop their harness-making skills.

 Where well-made harnesses are hard to come by, owners often have no choice but to make do with what they have, using materials like plastic, wire or rough ropes.
 Unfortunately, these makeshift harnesses can cause deep, infected wounds that cause terrible suffering.

 In Mali and beyond, our teams are providing lifesaving veterinary care to treat these injuries.
-But more than that, our teams develop the animal welfare knowledge or owners so they can create safe, well-fitting harnesses that will protect their animals from future harm.
+But more than that, our teams develop the animal welfare knowledge of owners so they can create safe, well-fitting harnesses that will protect their animals from future harm.

 Will you donate today to stop this suffering and give working animals the care they deserve?